 Key Features:

 ServerAvatar lets you install Apache, NGINX, OpenLiteSpeed, Redis, and MySQL-MariaDB on Linux.
-It also has many security features, such as IP safelists, two-factor authentication, security updates, and monitoring.
-You can integrate third-party services like GitHub, Telegram chat, Gitlab, Slack, and Cloudflare.
+It also has many security features and you can integrate third-party services like GitHub, Telegram chat, Gitlab, Slack, and Cloudflare.

 If you choose the ServerAvatar Pro plan, you can access all of the features with team activities.
 Ideal solution for agencies managing large servers.